psm9/GoPiSnow/README.md

 GoPiGo robot controlled by voice command hotwords detected by Snowboy

 I'm very new at Github, Python, and the Raspberry Pi, so forgive me if this is a bit rough.
 I saw an article in MagPi about controlling a Raspberry Pi using Alexa.
-In trying to set that up, I stumbled on thiss solution instead using [Snowboy](http://docs.kitt.ai/snowboy/)
+In trying to set that up, I stumbled on this solution instead using [Snowboy](http://docs.kitt.ai/snowboy/)
 The code I changed is quite simple - just a couple changes to Snowboy's demo code.

 You'll need: